actions/actions-runner-controller/README.md

       # - https://mlohr.com/docker-mtu/
       dockerMTU: 1500
       # Optional Docker registry mirror
-      # Docker Hub has enabled rate-limiting for free plans.
+      # Docker Hub has an aggressive rate-limit configuration for free plans.
       # To avoid disruptions in your CI/CD pipelines, you might want to setup an external or on-premises Docker registry mirror.
       # More information:
       # - https://docs.docker.com/docker-hub/download-rate-limit/